Overlake Pulmonologist Shares Top 4 Lung Cancer Risk Factors

 What are the top four risk factors for lung cancer?

 While smoking greatly increases your lung cancer risk, many people who never smoked also get the disease.
-Women who have never smoked are more likely to get lung cancer than never-smoking men.
+In fact, women who have never smoked are more likely to get lung cancer than never-smoking men.

 Other risk factors include: